Academic Support Services

 The eSports Gaming Lab in Michaelhouse has gaming PCs as well as PlayStation, Xbox and Switch consoles, with a variety of titles available to play.
 Hours are posted in the lab, and access is available to all students via card-swipe.

-The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
+The OIT Service Desk, located in the basement of Kearney Hall, is the primary contact for all support issues and service requests.
 In addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
-Current hours are posted on the OIT website.
+Current hours are posted on the Service Desk website and you can create your own self-service ticket there as well.

 The Charles J. Lavery Library meets the information needs of 21st century students.
 A blend of traditional and electronic resources covering a broad range of subjects is available to the Fisher Community.
 The library’s print collection is complemented by an extensive offering of online scholarly resources available at Lavery Library.
 Information resources include over 385,000 volumes and access to approximately 60,000 print and electronic periodicals.